sapienfrom2000s/photolab/DEVLOG.md

 association with whatever it wants.
 All admins will have the access to modify it by something like `admin1.resource.banner`.
 In views we can have Resource.first.banner

+### Day 4

+Messy day, I spent almost 5 hours to make action text works.
+Turns out that I need to procomile every time css or js changes.
+I thought that rails detects that by seeing the change in hash of file.
+Didn't think much about naming.
+Huge mistake.
+I should have named Card as Card Prod ucts and Photo as Photo Products.